Grey teal: Natural global range

-The grey teal can be found as a breeding species in the following places across the globe; Australia, New Zealand, New Guinea and Indonesia.
-However, it can also be seen in the Solomons and New Caledonia where it is vagrant.
+The grey teal can be found as a breeding species a number of places across the globe: Australia, New Zealand, New Guinea and Indonesia.
+However, it can also be seen in the Solomons and New Caledonia, where it is vagrant.

 New Zealand range

-The grey teal is a self-introduced species to New Zealand from Australia, where it is much more abundant.
-It was rare in New Zealand until the 1950s when several natural events in Australia led to a huge increase in numbers.
-Now it is a very common waterbird that can be found throughout New Zealand.
-However, there are areas where the species are more concentrated (larger populations) such as the districts of Hawke's Bay, Waikato, South Auckland and Otago.
+The grey teal is a self-introduced species to New Zealand, arriving from Australia, where it is much more abundant.
+It was rare in New Zealand until the 1950s, but several natural events in Australia led to a huge increase in numbers.
+Now, it is a very common waterbird and can be found throughout New Zealand, where its Māori name is tētē.

+There are areas where the species is more concentrated (larger populations), such as the districts of Hawke's Bay, Waikato, South Auckland and Otago.
 Grey teal are also more likely to be found in the Canterbury region and more specifically around Lake Ellesmere.
 Anas gracilis has also been seen wandering in the small New Zealand islands such as Chatham Islands (July 1951, December 1998) or Snares Islands (November 1987).
 In general the New Zealand grey teal population is smaller than the Australian population.